Implicit structure in 2-representations of quantum groups: The full definition of

 \begin{rem} \begin{enumerate} \item It is always possible to rescale the $ii$-crossing by $r_{i}$ so that $r_{i}=1$ in the definition above.
 In the literature it is common to see both $r_{i}=1$ or $r_{i}=-1$.

 \item The 2-category $\Ucat_Q(\mf{g})$ is a cyclic 2-category (as defined in \cite{Lau1}) if $t_{ij}=t_{ji}$ for all $i,j$ with $d_{ij}>0$.

 \item When the Cartan datum is symmetric, i.e. simply-laced, so that $(\alpha_i,\alpha_i)=2$ and $(\alpha_i,\alpha_j)=-1$, then the KLR algebra takes on a simplified form.
-In particular, $s_{ij}^{pq}=0$ for all $i,j$ and $p,q$ so that the summations in \eqref{eq_dot_slide_ij-gen} vanish and $d_{ij}=1$ in \eqref{eq_r3_hard-gen} so that the right-hand side has only one term.
+In particular, $s_{ij}^{pq}=0$ for all $i,j$ and $p,q$, making the summations in \eqref{eq_r2_ij-gen} vanish.
+Since $d_{ij}=1$, the right-hand side in \eqref{eq_r3_hard-gen} has only one term.
 Furthermore, if the graph corresponding to the symmetric Cartan datum is a tree, then it is always possible to rescale the coefficients so that $t_{ij}=t_{ji}=1$, see \cite{KL2}. \end{enumerate} \end{rem}

 Inductively applying the NilHecke dot slide relation gives the equation

 that will be useful in what follows.